Secondary characteristic classes of transversely homogeneous foliations: Introduction

-\begin{ack} We thank Juan Francisco Torres Lopera, Takashi Tsuboi, Bertrand Deroin, and MathOverFlow users Tilman and Andr\'{e} Henriques for helpful discussions about the contents of this paper.
-We are grateful to Michelle Bucher because she taught the second author the application of the Hirzebruch proportionality principle and the proof of the generalized Milnor-Wood inequality. \end{ack}
+\begin{ack} We thank Juan Francisco Torres Lopera, Takashi Tsuboi, Bertrand Deroin, Masayuki Asaoka, and MathOverFlow users Tilman and Andr\'{e} Henriques for helpful discussions about the contents of this paper.
+We are grateful to Michelle Bucher because she taught the second author the application of the Hirzebruch proportionality principle and the proof of the generalized Milnor-Wood inequality.
+We are indebted to Corey Bregman for pointing out an error in Theorem~\ref{thm:BT1} in an old version of this article. \end{ack}